jflaatsch/resetOpenDTU/README.md

 - replace $HOME with the actual path to your .profile for environment variables.
 - replace PATH with the actual path to your resetOpenDTU folder location
 - keep the dot before $HOME, that is a command, keep the 2>&1 at the end, that directs output from the code to the terminal or log file.
-- for testint purposes, return here set a time in the near future from your system clock,
+- for testing purposes, return here set a time in the near future from your system clock,
 - To define the time you can provide concrete values for minute (m), hour (h), day of month (dom), month (mon), and day of week (dow) or use '*' in these fields (for 'any').
 - use comma separated values for multiple times, or */5 to repeat every 5 minutes for example, should be a factor of 60
 - save and exit the file, if using nano: ctrl+s (save); ctrl+x (exit)